Shekharsuman689/resume-builder/README.md

 Project: Resume Builder

 Description:
-This resume builder app is a software application designed to help users create a professional resume with ease.
+A resume builder app is a software application designed to help users create a professional resume with ease.
 These apps provide tools, templates, and guidelines that streamline the process of drafting and formatting a resume, which is crucial for job applications.
 They cater to users who may not have extensive graphic design skills or detailed knowledge of how to craft an effective resume.

 Resume builder apps are a powerful tool for anyone entering the job market or seeking to advance their career.
 They not only simplify the process of creating a resume but also enhance the quality of the final product.
 By leveraging such technology, job seekers can ensure that their first impression with potential employers is as strong as possible, increasing their chances of achieving their career objectives.

-Go To Live Link:- https://resume-builder-shanu.vercel.app/ Technologies Used:-
+Go To Live Link:- https://resume-builder-three-rho.vercel.app/ Technologies Used:-
 HTML
 CSS